Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ### Conclusion

+Therefore, deploying a contract with create2 on Celo allows you to pre-determine the contract's address before deploying it to the network, making it more efficient and cost-effective.
+This is achieved by calculating the address of the contract using the contract's bytecode, a salt value and the address of the creator account.
+By using create2, you can ensure that the contract address will be the same across different Ethereum-based networks, reducing the risk of errors or discrepancies.
+To deploy a contract with create2 on Celo, you can use the Celo SDK or web3.js library to interact with the Celo network and follow the specific steps outlined in the Celo documentation.

-In summary, using create2 in Solidity provides several benefits to developers, including cost savings, improved user experience, contract upgradeability, and better security.
+Hence, using create2 in Solidity provides several benefits to developers, including cost savings, improved user experience, contract upgradeability, and better security.
 <br/>

 The link to my project repository can be found [here](https://github.com/Ultra-Tech-code/Deployment-with-create2).